djbrieck/brieckspro/content/posts/open-optical-drive-linux-mac/index.md

 ---
 title: "How to open optical drive with no physical eject button on drive Mac Pro when running Linux Mint"
 date: 2024-05-09T06:22:34-07:00
-draft: true
+draft: false
 ---

 ## The Problem

 Your running Linux Mint or other Linux on a Classic Mac Pro {1,1; 2,1; 3,1; 4,1 or 5,1} you may have noticed that opening the DVD / optical drive is a bit of a challenge under Linux on these macs or other similar systems.
 The old macOS tricks of pressing and holding F12 key no longer works.
 And there appears to be no applets or shortcuts available yet on the panel to send a command to open the drive.
-And since its Mac, there's no physical button on the front of the computer to press.
+And since its Apple, there can't be a physical button on the front of the computer to press.
 So how can you open the optical disk tray when there is no physical button when running Linux Mint?
-And you don't want to restart the Mac while holding down the left mouse button.

 ## Solution one using the Disks program

 Here is the workaround that I found using already included software in Linux Mint.

-1. Open menu and search for "disk"
+1. Open Linux Mint `Menu` and search for "disk"

 2. Open the Disks program.